fernandokosh/redmine_time_tracker/README.markdown

 ###Time Log

 A time log is a spent amount of time.
 If you stop the tracker, a time log is created.
 A time log has nothing attached to it.
 To add this time to issues or projects, you **book** time.
 Role permissions can be edited to disable logging.
-This might be useful for reviewers, that do not generate time own their own but want to look up statistics on a project or user.
+This might be useful for reviewers, that do not generate time on their own but want to look up statistics on a project or user.

 ###Time Booking